 Blockchain is playing crucial role in the lives of women

 Blockchain can and is transforming the world in several ways.
 Almost every sector is eager to accept and use this technology for betterment.
-What actually isn’t very widely known is that Blockchain can and is playing a very crucial role in women empowerment and transforming the lives of women all around the globe.
+What actually isn’t very widely known is that Blockchain can and is playing a very crucial role in women’s empowerment and transforming the lives of women all around the globe.

 Around 42% do not have access to Banking services, women own less than 20% of the world’s land, a large number of women have trouble proving that they ‘exist’, as some of them don’t even have any identification proof and in some cases that they do the documents aren’t accessible.
-Women are underrepresented in almost every industry and extremely marginalized in the Crypto industry, with only 5% to 7% women cryptocurrency users.
+Women are underrepresented in almost every industry and extremely marginalized in the Crypto industry, with only 5% to 7% of women cryptocurrency users.
 Ninety percent of Bitcoin users are male.
 In 2017, when approximately $85 Billion was made by investors, only $5 Billion was made by women.

 Times are changing now.
-In developing countries like India, where Patriarchy is louder than individualism, Blockchain might actually be the much sought key.
+In developing countries like India, where Patriarchy is louder than individualism, Blockchain might actually be the much-sought key.
 Here are some ways in which Blockchain can affect and help women:

 Making education accessible

 Education is the key to empowerment.
 According to a survey, 70% in undergraduate courses and 72% of the students in graduate courses were women 2015, spring (USA).
 Around 77% of women in developing countries largely rely on the internet for completing their education and sometimes starting it.
 A large number of women are learning several skills online.
 Blockchain technology can bridge the gap between these women and the desired education by creating a safe and secure learning environment for them.